HyperionGray/opsechat/README.md

 Platform
 ========

-To be a dropchat server host requires a Linux machine (any Linux should do), if this gets more popular we will create one for Windows.
+To be a opsechat server host requires a Linux machine (any Linux should do), if this gets more popular we will create one for Windows.

-To be a dropchat client requires a Tor Browser on any OS.
+To be a opsechat client requires a Tor Browser on any OS.

 Install